Overview of Treatment

 Lumbar sympathetic blocks reduce chronic pain caused by

-Before your procedure, your doctor may ask you to stop taking non-steroidal anti-inflammatory drugs (NSAIDs), immunosuppressant medication, and blood thinners to reduce your risk of serious complications or infections.
+Before your procedure, your Arizona lumbar sympathetic block provider may ask you to stop taking non-steroidal anti-inflammatory drugs (NSAIDs), immunosuppressant medication, and blood thinners to reduce your risk of serious complications or infections.
 If you are pregnant or suspect you are pregnant, talk to your doctor about alternative treatment options.
 Your healthcare professional may ask you not to eat or drink several hours before the procedure.
 This procedure cannot be performed if the patient has an active infection or symptoms of a cold, flu, or similar malady.
 If you experience these symptoms on the day of the procedure, you will need to reschedule your nerve block.

 Your healthcare professional will ask you to lie face down on an x-ray table and administer a low-grade sedative to help you relax.
 They will then sanitize your back before injecting a local anesthetic into the lumbar sympathetic ganglia located at the back of the spine.
 Using x-ray guidance and contrast dye, your healthcare professional will inject the medicine into the proper location.
 If the lumbar sympathetic block is for therapeutic purposes, they will inject a corticosteroid.
 Diagnostic lumbar sympathetic blocks use a numbing medication or local anesthetic.